Discrimination

 People who are disadvantaged on racial grounds or because of their ethnic origin, gender, religion or belief, disability, age or sexual identity are being victimised due to discrimination.
 This is stipulated in the General Equal Treatment Act ("Allgemeine Gleichbehandlungsgesetz" or AGG).
 You can find out more in the section: "Which law protects me from discrimination?"

-In our chapters on people with disabilities, asylum and residence for people with disabilities, LGBTQIA*, asylum and residence for LGBTQIA* or women's rights, you will find information on some groups that are frequently discriminated against.
+In our chapters on people with disabilities, residence for people with disabilities, LGBTQIA*, residence for LGBTQIA* or women's rights, you will find information on some groups that are frequently discriminated against.

 Please note: This selection is not exhaustive.
 Many other people are affected by discrimination.
 Discrimination happens when people are different from what most people in society consider “normal.”
 An overview is available, for instance, on the Federal Anti-Discrimination Agency's website in easy German, English, Arabic, and sign language.